 Another important reason to be comfortable with Erlang is that it’s the only way you can do a proper analysis of call volume “spikes”.
 For a walk-through on that kind of analysis, check out this blog post.

 Fortunately, there are many easy (and free) ways to get back that “feel”.
-For example, you can experiment with an online Erlang C calculator like the one here.
+For example, you can experiment with an online Erlang C calculator like this one.
 Another option is the Excel macro you can download here.

 Picking the Right Level